tensortask/hello-world/README.md

 </a>
 </p>

-# TensorTask: Decentralized A.I. for All
+# TensorTask: Decentralized AI for All

 ## Mission
 * Create systems that maximize the collaboration between neural networks and data scientists in a decentralized manner.